acidburn0zzz/nolith-release-tools/doc/security.md

-For medium-level security issues, we may consider backporting to the previous two monthly releases (e.g. 8.8 and 8.9 if 8.10 is released), but this will be decided on a case-by-casis in consultation with the rest of the GitLab development team.
+For medium-level security issues, we may consider backporting to the previous two monthly releases (e.g. 8.8 and 8.9 if 8.10 is released), but this will be decided on a case-by-case basis in consultation with the rest of the GitLab development team.

 For very serious security issues, there is